 A short while ago, I started a journey to find the best rimless aquarium.
 I already have one aquarium running, but I wanted to experience starting over and the freedom of starting another aquarium from scratch.
+It needed to be small, but I was hoping for something bigger than most reef jars.
 I haven’t been on the market for a new saltwater aquarium in years, and I was surprised at all the options that are available.
 Compared to even just a few years ago, there are so many options.

 When I started this journey, I thought I was going to end up with a JBJ Nano Cube or a Coralife model.
 Something that looks like this: